 In 1848, government agent John Strock (Charles Bronson) and three members of a ballooning club find themselves the prisoners of an amazing man.
 Their captor is the visionary inventor & anti-war fanatic Robur (Vincent Price), a stateless rebel who intends to disarm the world’s nations by threatening them with utter destruction from the skies.
 His persuader is the Albatross, an enormous flying machine powered by a newly discovered electrical force.
 The Albatross looks like a blimp but is actually a giant helicopter kept aloft by rows of rotors.
 Robur almost kills his captives when he discovers that one of them is the Yankee arms manufacturer Prudent (Henry Hull).
-Prudent’s hotheaded associate Philip Evans (David Frankham) foolishly provokes Robur, much to the consternation of Dorothy, his fiancée and Prudent’s daughter.
+Prudent’s hotheaded associate Philip Evans (David Frankham) foolishly provokes Robur, much to the consternation of Dorothy, his fiancée and Prudent’s daughter (Mary Webster).
 Only Strock keeps a cool head.
 He admires Robur’s pacifist ideals but concludes that the Albatross must be destroyed.
 Strock and Dorothy regard their captor not as a madman, but a misguided idealist.

 The widescreen HD transfer makes the main photography look fine but can’t save those rear-projection miniature setups, or do much with the scratched and worn title opticals.
 The movie never had a fine polish.
 Having seen it at age nine, I unfortunately remember it as looking much better than it really is — my lasting memories came not from the movie, but from reading the Dell comic adaptation at least a hundred times.
-The audio is in 2-channel stereo, even though the original track retained by MGM was in a full 4-channel mix.
+The audio is in 2-channel stereo, even though the original track retained by MGM was a full 4-channel mix.
 Two vocal songs are tacked on to the end of the program, over black; according to studio records, both served as exit music for original theatrical engagements.

 Accompanying Master of the World is a feature-length interview with the late writer Richard Matheson, who seems eager to discuss every aspect of his writing career.
 It’s a must for Matheson’s fans, as he talks at length about the people on his movies and his fellow writers of the time, like Charles Beaumont.
 Toward the end, Matheson also gets into his personal ideas about spirituality.

 Actor David Frankham is the audio commentator, aided by a friend who has done some research and handles the background facts.
 At age 89 Frankham is delighted to be able to tell the story of the three films he made with Vincent Price.
 He was hired for this one at the last moment because Mark Damon took a job in Europe, and Price recommended him from their experience together on Return of the Fly.
-Frankham predictably calls Price a nice guy, but it’s nice to hear about the actor from a fresh spokesman. he says that the production schedule was three weeks, and I’ll bet that a lot of that was spent on the process stage, doing all those rear-projection scenes.
+Frankham predictably calls Price a nice guy, but it’s nice to hear about the actor from a fresh spokesman.
+He says that the production schedule was three weeks.
+I’ll bet that a lot of that was spent on the process stage, doing all those rear-projection scenes.